mpounsett/operator-transfer/operator-transfer.md

 The process described in "DNSSEC Operational Practices, version 2" ([@RFC6781]), section 4.3.5.1 for cooperating DNS operators to move a DNSSEC signed zone cannot be followed in all cases.
-When operators are moving a zone that is automatically updated and/or changes rapidly, such as with a TLD or any other zone published from a registration database, it may not be feasible for the operators to publish different versions of the same zone.
+When operators are moving a zone that is automatically published and/or changes rapidly, such as with a TLD or any other zone published from a registration database, it may not be feasible for the operators to publish different versions of the same zone.